ImKetan1610/practice_basicReact/tours-details/README.md

 ### Short Description About Project:

-- This is a basic website in which data from the data.js file is taken and used.
+- This is a basic website in which I have taken data from the api and used that data

 # View